Bottlebooks Knowledge Base

 • Integrating Software with API

-If you’re looking to connect your existing systems or software with Bottlebooks, our RESTful API offers a simple and efficient way to access your data.
+If you’re looking to connect your existing systems or software with Bottlebooks, our GraphQL API offers a simple and efficient way to access your data.
 Bottlebooks allows businesses to build a product portfolio — often used for wines and spirits — which can then be accessed programmatically by third-party software.
 This makes it easy to synchronize product data across platforms, feed websites or apps, or power custom digital tools.
-The API provides structured access to your portfolio, allowingFew readers
+The API provides structured access to your portfolio, allowingSome readers

 Not finding what you are looking for?